 The Pollock Center’s spectrum of programs include: vocational evaluations; personal work adjustment training; extended work activities; on site training; and industry integrated training.

 An important training component of the Pollock Center is its food service training program.
-Pollock Center trainees learn how to work in a model industrial kitchen, and offer a daily menu for staff and employees alike.
-In addition, the Pollock Center holds a contract with the federal government to provide boxed lunches daily to area military recruits.
-Finally, the Pollock Center’s food service department operates a catering service titled "Sassy Gourmet" which performs catering for area businesses.
+Pollock Center trainees learn how to work in a model industrial kitchen, and offer a daily lunch menu for staff and trainees alike.
+In addition, the Pollock Center holds contracts with the federal government to provide boxed lunches daily to area military recruits and twice a week to Homeland Security.
+Finally, the Pollock Center’s food service department operates a catering service titled "Sassy Gourmet" which performs catering for State Government and commercial businesses.

 In addition to providing a service to individuals with disabilities and other special vocational needs, the Pollock Center is also important to local industry.
 The Pollock Center offers contract services including collating; poly bagging; shrink-wrapping; display and promotion packaging; hand assembly and labeling.

 The Pollock Center works with area businesses supporting integrated training and offering training opportunities.
 The Pollock Center provides continuous support through client services and employs professional staff who provide a variety of job search and job training assistance.

 The Pollock Center offers vocational training to 300 people daily and 425 people annually who face challenges as a result of injury, illness, economic status or disability.

 Referrals to the Pollock Center come from varying sources; individuals, physicians, other social services agencies, school districts, etc., and can be initiated by a phone call to the Intake Supervisor.

 A tour of the facility will be scheduled and background data will be collected.
 The Intake Acceptance Team then decides on appropriateness for evaluation or other training programs.